jamesnotfu/Cloud9-Autowake/README.md

-# c9-autowake
+# Cloud9-Autowake
 Cloud9 hosted URLs go to sleep every couple hours.
 With a C9 hosted website, this may result in pages displaying blank content.
-This code wakes up the C9 server before loading the page.
+This code is a solution to bypass the default behavior of C9 servers.

-# EDIT 1/27/18
+# EDIT 7/31/19
-Sorry, but this is no longer a solution to cloud9 hosted websites as AWS is now integrated with Cloud9.
+This soliution is now defunct as Cloud9 is obsolete.
 No additional commits will be made to this project.